stefanreuther/accidental-build/README.md

     perl /path/to/Make.pl IN=/path/to/source ninjafile
     ninja

 to generate a `build.ninja` file instead of a Makefile.
-This support is incomplete and probably not ideal yet.
+This should work in the same way as with Makefiles.

 ### More